Sexual Health Q+A: Your Questions Answered

-Unfortunately, the only truly effective way to protect against STIs is abstinence, unless both partners in a monogamous relationship have been tested and found to be free of STIs.
+Unfortunately, the only truly effective way to protect against STIs is abstinence, unless both partners are in a monogamous relationship and have been tested and found to be free of STIs.
 And that means abstinence from kissing and skin-to-skin contact as well, since syphilis, herpes, and some other infections can be transferred through saliva and HPV through close skin contact.
 Ensure you get tested for STIs regularly, especially before entering a new relationship.
 And insist any new partner gets tested too.

 Are There Any Vaccines That Will Protect Me Against STIs?

 Currently, there are three vaccines that offer protection against the following infections that can be sexually transmitted: human papilloma virus (HPV), hepatitis A (HAV) and hepatitis B (HBV).
 In the future, vaccines against HIV and herpes simplex virus (HSV), and hopefully other STIs, should also become available.

 There are at least 200 different types of HPVs, and officials have determined that 4 in 10 U.S. adults carry at least one of the 40 types that are easily spread through vaginal, anal and oral sex.
 Some of these are considered low risk, in that they do not cause cancer, but can cause genital warts.
 Experts have determined that 90% of all genital warts are caused by HPV types 6 and 11.
 High-risk HPV types, especially HPV 16 and HPV 18, have been associated with cancer of the cervix, vulva, vagina, penis, anus, and throat.
 Gardasil 9 is an HPV vaccine that prevents against diseases caused by HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58, and is recommended for females and males aged 9 through 26, although older people may still benefit from vaccination.

 HAV infection usually produces a short-lasting disease that does not result in long-term liver disease, although 10%–15% experience a relapse of symptoms within the first six months.
 Vaccination against HAV should be considered for sexual contacts of people with HAV, men who have sex with men, and injection drug users.